opleary/PHP2650Project/index.md

 covariate values at the event time and the corresponding risk-weighted average of covariate values among all individuals at risk.
 The Schoenfeld residuals are then scaled inversely with respect to their covariances/variances.
-We can think of this as down-weighting Schoenfeld residuals whose values are uncertain because of high variance.
+We can think of this as down-weighting the Schoenfeld residuals whose values are unreliable because of high variance.
 If the assumption is valid, the Schoenfeld residuals are independent of time.
-A plot that shows a non-random pattern against time is evidence of violation of the PH assumption.
-In summary, the proportional hazard assumption is supported by a non-significant relationship between residuals and time, and refuted by a significant relationship.
+A plot that shows a *non-random* pattern against time is evidence of a violation of the PH assumption.
+In summary, the proportional hazard assumption is validated by a non-significant (p-value &gt; 0.05) relationship between residuals and time, and disapproved by a significant relationship (p-value ≤ 0.05).

 <figure>
 <img src="img/schoenfeld.png" width="568"